Mucus in Urine: 7 Possible Causes (& What to Do)

 2. Pregnancy

-3. UTI
+3. UTIs

 Mucus can also be present with urinary tract infections (UTIs), especially when the infection results in urethritis.
 In addition to mucus in the urine, some people may also notice symptoms like pain and burning with urination, urinary hesitancy, and a feeling of heaviness in the lower abdomen.
-If you are having UTI symptoms, complete our online quiz to assess your risk for an active infection.

-In addition, you should drink at least 2 liters of water per day, and ensure you are cleansing the genital area from front to back to prevent the introduction of more bacteria into the urinary tract.
+In addition, you should drink at least 2 L of water per day, and ensure you are cleansing the genital area from front to back to prevent the introduction of more bacteria into the urinary tract.
 Urinating after sex can also help to prevent new infections.
 These teas for UTI treatment may also be a great complement to your prescribed treatment.

-4. STI
+4. STIs

-Some sexually-transmitted infections (STIs) can lead to excessive mucus production due to irritation and inflammation in the genital area.
-Some STIs can also result in symptoms like yellow, green, white or grey discharge, foul odor, pain and burning with urination, abdominal discomfort and pain during sex.
-Learn more about the most common STIs and how they are treated.
+Some sexually transmitted infections (STIs) can lead to excessive mucus production due to irritation and inflammation in the genital area.
+Some STIs can also result in symptoms like yellow, green, white or grey discharge, foul odor, pain and burning with urination, abdominal discomfort, and pain during sex.

-What to do: If you notice any signs or symptoms of an STI, you should see a doctor as soon as possible.
+What to do: If you notice any signs or symptoms of an STI, you should see a healthcare provider as soon as possible.
 Once a diagnosis is confirmed, the correct treatment can be started.
-It is also important to notify your sexual partner so that he/she can seek treatment, even if they do not have any symptoms.
+It is also important to notify your sexual partner(s) so that theyd can seek treatment, even if they do not have any symptoms.

 5. Kidney stones

 Kidney stones do not always present with symptoms, as they are able to be eliminated in the urine naturally.
 However, there are cases in which the stones can become stuck along the urinary tract.
-This triggers the kidneys to produce more mucus, which will help to lubricate the urinary tract and help to get rid of the stone.
+This triggers the kidneys to produce more mucus, which will help to lubricate the urinary tract and helpd get rid of the stone.

 Stones that are stuck in the urinary tract can cause other symptoms like urinary frequency, lower back pain, difficulty urinating, nausea, vomiting and blood-tinged urine.
 Read more about the symptoms of kidney stones and what causes them.

 What to do: If you notice any symptoms of a kidney stone, you should see a urologist to start treatment immediately.
-Treatment depends on the size of the stone - small stones can be eliminated with increased water intake, while larger stones may require surgical removal.
+Treatment depends on the size of the stone.
+Small stones can be eliminated with increased water intake, while larger stones may require surgical removal.

 6. Bladder cancer

-Although it is rare, mucus in the urine can be one of the signs of bladder cancer.
-This mucus will often be accompanied by other symptoms, like blood in the urine, difficulty urinating, pain with urination, urinary frequency, abdominal pain, weight loss for no apparent reason and fatigue.
-See the other signs and symptoms of cancer that you should not ignore.
+Although it is rare, mucus in the urine can be a sign of bladder cancer.
+This mucus will often be accompanied by other symptoms, like blood in the urine, difficulty urinating, pain with urination, urinary frequency, abdominal pain, weight loss for no apparent reason, and fatigue.

 7. Intestinal disease